ozcodex/notepad/install.md

 ```

-## Change the dsplay backlight level
+## Change the display backlight level

 the file `/sys/class/backlight/intel_backlight/brightness` contains the light
 level of the backlight, can be changed directly with sudo but cannot be less
 than 0 or more than the max level, spicified by a file in the same folder

+## Install the latest NodeJS

+using the nodesource setup script, just have to download it and run it as root.

+`curl -sL https://deb.nodesource.com/setup_16.x -o nodesource_setup.sh`

 # Instaled Software